NEW VERSION

 - 1 pair of scissors

-Download the leather glasses case pattern and print it in actual size.
+Download the leather glasses case pattern and print it to actual size.
 Cut it out, remembering to make the holes using the 3 mm punch.
-Transfer the pattern onto the piece of leather using a silver pencil and cut out the 3 pieces with a pair of sewing scissors or a cutter (depending on your leather).
+Trace the pattern onto the leather piece using a silver pencil and cut the 3 pieces with sewing scissors or a utility knife (depending on your leather).

-We recommend cutting/working the rounded sides when the pieces are assembled.
+We recommend cutting/working the rounded sides once the pieces are assembled.

-Simplified sewing version: pierce the sewing holes with a punch with a maximum diameter of 1 mm.
+Simplified stitching version: punch sewing holes with a maximum 1 mm diameter punch.

-Do you have a Cricut?
-Download the pattern (sewing version) in SVG at the top of the page.
+Do you own a Cricut?
+Download the pattern (stitched version) in SVG at the top of the page.
 Be sure to resize the shape in the Cricut software.
 It should be 26.8 cm wide and 22.4 cm high.

 2. APPLY TOKONOLE

-Apply tokonole to the crust part of the leather to give it a smooth and shiny appearance and to prevent lint on sunglasses.
+Apply Tokonole to the flesh side of the leather to give it a smooth and shiny appearance and to prevent lint on sunglasses.

-Before assembly, work the edges of the small tab, the large tab and the top of part #3 (the part that will not be assembled with the other parts).
-Tint the edges with leather paint (see the materials list) .
+Before assembly, finish the edges of the small tab, the large tab, and the top of piece No. 3 (the part that will not be assembled with the other pieces).
+Dye the edges with leather paint (see material list).

-Fold down and glue the small tab of part no. 1, inserting the half-round ring or carabiner.
-Apply leather glue to the furry side of pieces 1 and 2.
-Wait a few moments then glue the pieces together.
+Apply leather glue to the flesh side (fuzzy side) of pieces No. 1 and No. 2.
+Wait a few moments then laminate the pieces.

-For the version with stitching, make a decorative stitch on the large tab and the top of piece no. 3.
+For the sewn version, create a decorative seam on the large flap and the top of piece #3.

 Apply a thin layer of glue to the edge of the main piece and piece #3 and assemble the pieces.

-7. SEW THE PIECES TOGETHER OR INSTALL RIVETS
+7. SEW THE PIECES TOGETHER OR ATTACH RIVETS

-Version with rivets : place T3 rivets as indicated on the pattern to hold the thicknesses together.
+Riveted version: attach T3 rivets as indicated on the pattern to hold the layers together.

-Simplified sewing version : To begin, cut a thread equivalent to 5 times the length of the stitching line.
+Simplified sewn version: to start, cut a thread 5 times the length of the seam line.
 Then, thread a needle through each end of the thread.
-Sew the two pieces together, passing each needle through each hole.
-Make 3 backstitching stitches.
+Sew the two pieces together by passing each needle through each hole.
+Make 3 backstitches.

 To finish the seam, cut the thread flush and apply a dot of glue.
-Then tack the seams.
+Then tap the seams.

-9. INSTALL THE SNAP BUTTON OR COLLAR BUTTON
+9. ATTACH THE SNAP BUTTON OR COLLAR BUTTON

-VIDEO: HOW TO INSTALL A SNAP BUTTON >
+VIDEO: HOW TO ATTACH A SNAP BUTTON >

 You can choose to close your case with a collar button.

-To do this, make a 3 mm diameter hole that goes through the 3 thicknesses of the leather and then screw in the collar button.
+To do this, make a 3 mm diameter hole through the 3 layers of leather, then screw in the collar button.

 10. OPTION: PREPARE A STRAP